Hoarding Uncovered!

 So hoarding can have ties to grief, wounding, self-preservation, survival.
 None of these are small things.
 And it is very important to uncover the reason why the hoarding started.
 Because somebody could go into a hoarder’s home, do a total overhaul, leave it spotless and organised to the minutest detail, and the hoarder, with none of the underlying issues addressed, would simply start hoarding again immediately.
 Because that spotless home would leave them feeling too exposed.

-A hoarder will not just hoard in their home, but on their devices, too.
+A hoarder will not just hoard in their home, but also in their car and on their devices, too.
 Their phone storage and computer/iPad etc, will probably be full to bursting.
 Hoarding can happen in every aspect of their lives.
 Anywhere there is an opportunity.
 Any space is better off filled.
-There’s no room for surprises, almost.
+Almost like leaving no room for surprises to happen.

 Remember, your mind likes what is familiar.
 To someone who has been traumatised, that ‘stuff’ that hides them is familiar and safe.
 So it’s a belief that needs to be deconstructed.

 And luckily we can.
 And it can feel gentle.
-I am so very pleased and proud to say that my first main hoarding client has had 2 sessions of RTT with me so far, and one instance of the Rewind Technique, (to recover from an immediate external threat to her physical safety), and has, and is, making astounding progress.
+From the lived experience of one of my clients, I am very pleased and proud to say that after 2 sessions of RTT (up to the time of writing), and one instance of the Rewind Technique, (to recover from an immediate external threat to her physical safety), she has, and is, making astounding progress.
 And really, we approached it in quite a tentative way, because we knew on a conscious level that we could not expose too much of the subconscious memories straight away, for it would be too much information to process at one time.

 Hoarding is Heartbreaking

-You can watch a Facebook live video here: where I detail what that first session was like with my hoarding client.
-It’s a very emotive watch.
-And honestly, it is like I am talking about another person now.
-Things moved so far and so fast.
-And it is a testament to both her strength and the magic of RTT and getting the subconscious mind on board.
+But after treatment it can honestly be like you’re suddenly talking about a different person.
+Things can move so far and so fast.
+And it is a testament to both the strength of the individual client and the magic of getting the subconscious mind on board.

-My client has a skip at her home as this is blog post is being written.
-They are cleaning, taking things to the charity shop, to the recycling centre, having workmen in to quote for repairs, making plans and dreams, and really feeling good about it.
-She is absolutely eager to finish the job now it has been started, and choose paint and pictures, and have a real haven for the first time in their life.
+My client had a skip at her home as this is blog post was written.
+Cleaning, taking things to the charity shop, to the recycling centre, having workmen in to quote for repairs, making plans and dreams, and really feeling good about it.
+There is an eagerness to finish the job now it has been started, and to choose paint and pictures, and have a real haven for the first time in their life.

-For most people who hoard, their level of trauma will not be anything like this client’s, but it will be no less important to resolve.
-This particular client needed to do this in a way that felt manageable to her, and on her terms, given she’d never been allowed normal human freedoms.
-And for her, some of the problem was that healing meant having to acknowledge what had been done to her by those whose job it was to love and nurture, and give wings to her dreams, goals, and aspirations.
-None of which she had received, only pain and isolation.
-But she felt initial guilt and like she couldn’t put blame where the blame was due.
-So there was some self-directed anger.
-And it took some time.
-And I would have liked to have done more hypnotherapy work faster, but it was a very special, once in a lifetime case, and I had to allow for them to process and come to terms and grieve, and at some points, to vent against the process and me.
+For most people who hoard, their level of trauma will not be anything like my first client experience of hoarding, but it will be no less important to resolve.
+The client described in this article needed to do this in a way that felt manageable to her, and on her terms, given that in the past, there had been a lack of permission to have normal human freedoms .
+And for her, some of the problem was that healing meant having to acknowledge what had been done to her, by those whose job it was to love and nurture, and give wings to her dreams, goals, and aspirations.
+None of which she had received.

 And it is important that dedicated support is available.
-Because the client will feel extremely exposed in many cases.
-And that is frightening and can feel very like riding the edge.
+Because the client may initially feel very exposed.
+And that is a new concept.
 Remember that hoarding is often an extreme protective device.

-Some of those aspects of the mind that have gone unheard and suppressed for a long time can be very angry once revealed.
-And part of the process might be supporting the client while these different aspects have their say, and grieve for their experiences, and become part of the whole again.
+In more conscious forms of therapy, some of those aspects of the mind that have gone unheard and suppressed for a long time can be very angry once revealed.
 Trauma can feel very much like multiple personality disorder to some people.
 It’s very scary and lonely without help.
 You can feel like you are going mad.

 Of course, all of this depends on the client’s individual trauma, and their responses to it.
-But it’s important to understand that recovery is complex, but highly achievable, with a level of willingness to be helped and to want a different life.
+But it’s important to understand that recovery can feel like a mountain to climb before you actually make a start, but it is highly achievable with a level of willingness to be helped and to want a different life.

 The Added Coaching is What Will Elevate Your Progress

 Through my experience, my instinct says that most hoarding clients will need an excellent level of emotional support.
 Especially if they have no-one in their lives right now.
-And to be able to vent and grieve and to just have someone there who feels safe.
-So I have developed a program of RTT, Rewind Technique where necessary, and a thorough back-up support package.
+So I would consider a mixed program of hypnosis techniques and my usual, thorough, back-up support package.

 I know with 100 percent surety that Rapid Transformational Therapy with me is effective at treating hoarding in a permanent way.
-I am seeing the results in person; witnessing the change in someone’s entire life.
+I have seen the results for myself.

-Whatever I feel will work best in the individual circumstances, and using terminology that will appeal to the client’s interests too.
+Whatever I feel will work best in the individual circumstances, and using structured hypnotic language that will appeal to the client’s interests, too.
 We can install a cheerleader, a superhero, a best friend who motivates and loves them if necessary.
-I tend to be very good with the words needed!
+Words are my thing!

-If you or your loved one want to be helped out of your or their current painful and limiting existence, they can.
+If you or your loved one want to be helped out of the current painful and limiting existence, there definitely is a pathway.

-My client recovered sufficiently to take on the task of doing all the work to clear and clean her house by herself.
-Her response is nothing short of incredible.
+My first hoarding client recovered sufficiently to take on the task of doing all the work to clear and clean her house by herself.
+Her response was nothing short of incredible.
 But where she excelled is that she committed to this process.
 Which is crucial.
 She trusted that if she stuck with it, it would work.

 I Can Be Trusted Not to Give Up On You

+I’m a bit tenacious when I’m on your side!
 But what you need to know is that this work is entirely achievable.
-And there have been more changes to my client’s life in terms of confidence, connection, clarity of the future, and a desire to live a whole and wonderful life.
+And client lives will change in terms of confidence, connection, clarity of the future, and a desire to live a whole and wonderful life.

-You can book a free, no obligation discovery call now, safe in the knowledge that RTT for hoarding can move mountains physically and emotionally.
+You can book a free, no obligation discovery call now, safe in the knowledge that hypnotherapy for hoarding can move mountains physically and emotionally.
 And that change lasts forever.
-You will have lifelong skills to beat hoarding for good.
-You will never go back to the way things were.
+Developing lifelong skills to beat hoarding for good.
+Never going back to the way things were.

-And it’s important for you to be reassured that it won’t be that the moment you have RTT, you will be expected to suddenly just jump to it and start throwing out all that has accumulated.
+After any appointment with me there is email and message support provided.
+You are never left hanging or uncertain.
+And it’s important for you to be reassured that it won’t be that the moment you have hypnosis, you will be expected to suddenly just jump to it and start throwing out all that has accumulated.
 It’s not as scary as that.
 You will feel the natural urge to make a start once the process is bedding into your subconscious.
 And that is different for everyone.
 So don’t worry about the how and when; there is no pressure to comply or deadlines.
 This is on your terms.
 It will feel organic and almost magical to you to make a start.
-Nobody is going to browbeat anybody into doing this.
+Nobody is going to browbeat or guilt anybody into doing this.

 And actually, this isn’t even about whether you personally clean and sort out your house, or you feel energised and motivated to hire someone to do it on your behalf.
 The logistics are all on your terms.
 I don’t even need to see what condition your house is in, unless you want to share that with me.
 We work to the outcome you decide.
 I can add in elements that dictate how your subconscious mind will handle that.
 All of this process is within your control, and you will feel nurtured throughout.